Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 Historical Background and Significance

-The Rami symbolically is the actions of Hazrat Ibrahim (AS) when he was commanded to sacrifice his son, Hazrat Ismail (AS).
-In response to the command, Hazrat Ibrahim (AS) demonstrated unwavering reliance and trust in the will of Allah (SWT).
+The Rami symbolically is Hazrat Ibrahim’s (AS) actions when he was commanded to sacrifice his son, Hazrat Ismail (AS).
+In response to the command, Hazrat Ibrahim (AS) demonstrated reliance and trust in the will of Allah (SWT).

 The Night in Muzdalifah

-During the night before Rami al-Jamarat, pilgrims gather pebbles in Muzdalifah for the Rami.
-The pebbles are collected in Muzdalifah as a symbolic act of careful preparation and adherence to the Sunnah (practices) of Prophet Muhammad (SAW).
+During the night before Rami al-Jamarat, pilgrims gather pebbles in Muzdalifah for the Ramy.
+The pebbles are collected in Muzdalifah as a symbolic act of careful preparation and obedience to the Sunnah (practices) of Prophet Muhammad (SAW).

 For more information about Muzdalifah, read this blog post: Muzdalifah – A Night of Reflection and Preparation during Hajj.